 Drainage Options

 Drainage options are one of the biggest factors to weigh because they determine how hands-off your dehumidifier can be.
 You’ll usually want a model with a drain hose so water can exit automatically instead of forcing you to empty a bucket.
-Gravity drainage works well if you can place the unit near a floor drain or sink, since water flows away on its own.
+Gravity drainage works well if you can place the unit near a floor drain, sink, tub, or sump, since water flows away on its own.
 If your setup sits below the drain line, choose a model with a built-in pump.
 That feature lets you push water upward, which is especially useful in basements or other tricky spots.
 With the right drainage setup, you can keep the dehumidifier running continuously and cut down on maintenance, even in very humid rooms where moisture builds fast.

 Tank Capacity